 Classic Skis

-When you are buying a pair of classic skis, make sure that the ski shop flexes the skis for you and marks the skis using your weight.
-If the salesman squeezes the pair of skis in their hand to test flex, walk away.
-At a bare minimum the shop should perform the “paper test” on the skis to make sure that the skis fit.
-This test is a reasonable way to mark the ski’s pocket and tell if it fits the skier.
-Some skis own a flex tester that can be used to perfectly fit a pair of skis to a skier.
-This is the best option and highly preferred over the “paper test”.
+When you embark on the journey of acquiring classic skis, it's crucial to ensure that the ski shop takes the time to flex the skis for you and marks them according to your weight.
+If the salesperson resorts to simply squeezing the skis by hand to assess their flex, it's a sign to consider other options.
+At the very least, the shop should conduct the "paper test" on the skis to gauge their fit.
+This test serves as a practical way to mark the ski's pocket and ascertain its compatibility with the skier.
+Some shops even have a flex tester on hand, which offers the optimal means to precisely tailor a pair of skis to the individual skier – a method highly preferred over the "paper test."

 Bindings

 Skis do not usually come pre-fit with bindings.
 We recommend that you buy NNN or Prolink bindings rather than SNS.
-This will give you the most boot options.
+This will give you the most boot options and the boots will fit our rollerski fleet.

 Ski Poles